USW-OSINT/USW-OSINT.github.io/README.md

 - 🧩 **[Group 3 Target Website](https://usw-osint.github.io/Nationwide/)**
 - 🐂 **[Group 4 Target Website](https://usw-osint.github.io/BlueBovine/)**

-🚨 **Note:** Only the homepage and login page will work as part of this exercise.
-These are the only pages where interaction is possible.
+🚨 **Note:** Only the homepage and login page will work as part of this exercise, there is a final page which contains the information you are required to discover.
+These are the only pages where interaction is required for this challenge.

 ## **Rules & Guidelines**